Note: This post may contain affiliate links. Please see my disclosure page for more details.

 If you feel really classy, stop for dinner at the Grand Central Oyster Bar.
 If you’re poor like the rest of us, check out this guide to some of New York’s best cheap eats (psst- this is a great time to visit a branch of Xi’An Famous Foods — there’s one on 45th Street!)

-Alternately, you could also do a 2 hour night lights harbor cruise if you want to see some skyline views of New York.
+Cap off your night with a 2 hour night lights harbor cruise (better for kids) or a romantic champagne sailing cruise (better for couples) to see some gorgeous skyline views of New York.
 Keep in mind food and beverages are not included so plan accordingly.

 5 days in New York: Day 3